 To help people feel less overwhelmed and isolated as they plan their weddings, I've made the resources I use as a day-of wedding coordinator available for free:

 Vendor and Wedding VIPs List: One of the first things I do when a client hires me is create a contact list.
 It helps organize my thoughts and identify who’s doing what.
-Then, at least a week before the wedding, I add all the contact information to my phone.
-It helps avoid those awkward "um, who's this?" moments.

 Questions I Always Ask Vendors: Every wedding, I find myself asking the same types of vendors the same types of (random-ish) questions.
 These are the details that aren’t immediately obvious but will really help your planning.

 How Much Alcohol You Need to Buy for Your Wedding: Figuring out this elusive number is hard but these estimates based on my work with professional caterers should help.

 Who to Tip at Your Wedding: Because you’re not done paying for things yet!

 DJ’s Script: To help your reception run smoothly, I recommend you designate someone to play MC throughout the evening.
 If you're hiring a DJ, they'll typically do this.
 If you're not, pick a member of your wedding party.
 All will find this script handy.